Beta Reading and Editing Are Both Vital

 There are different types of editing.
 And yes, I am lumping them together here.
 That’s deliberate.

-For most indie authors, unless you really start to make it big, you will probably only be able to afford one form of editing.
+For most indie authors, unless you really start to make it big, or you want to dip into your own money, you will probably only be able to afford one form of editing.

 Developmental Editing